Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Loss Functions and Estimator Selection

 This implies that banded covariance matrices whose number of bands are fixed for $J$ do not meet the criteria for our theory to apply, assuming that one of the candidate estimators correctly specifies the number of bands.
 Nevertheless, we observe empirically in Section~\ref{simulations} that our cross-validated procedure selects an optimal estimator when the true covariance matrix is banded or tapered more quickly in terms of $n$ and $J$ than any other type of true covariance matrix.

 These results are likely explained by the relatively low complexity of the estimation problem in this setting.
 High-dimensional asymptotic arguments are perhaps unnecessary when the proportion of entries needing to be estimated in the true covariance matrix quickly converges to zero.
-In any case, these limitations of our theory reflect stringent -- and typically unverifiable -- structural assumptions about the estimand.
-We reiterate that the conditions of Theorem~\ref{thm1} are generally satisfied.
+These limitations of our theory reflect stringent, and typically unverifiable, structural assumptions about the estimand.
+We reiterate that the conditions of Theorem~\ref{thm1} are generally satisfied. \rone{In situations where the true covariance matrix is known to possess this level sparsity, practitioners might instead appeal to Equation~(39) of~\citet{bickelb:2008} to support their use of a cross-validated estimator selection procedure.
+This result, coupled with that of Proposition~\ref{prop:frob}, likely explains the aforementioned simulation findings of the banded and tapered covariance matrices.}

 Now, Theorem~\ref{thm1}'s high-dimensional asymptotic results relate the performance of the cross-validated selector to that of the oracle selector for the CV scheme.
-As indicated by the expression in Equation~\eqref{goal-ratio}, however, we would like our cross-validated procedure to be asymptotically equivalent to the oracle over the \textit{entire} dataset.
-The conditions to obtain this desired result are provided in Corollary~\ref{full-dataset-result}, a minor adaptation of previous work by \citet{laan-dudoit:2003}.
+As indicated by the expression in Equation~\eqref{goal-ratio}, however, we would like our cross-validated procedure to be asymptotically equivalent to the oracle over the \textit{entire} data set.
+The conditions to obtain this desired result are provided in Corollary~\ref{full-dataset-result}, a minor adaptation of previous work by \citet{dudoit2005asymptotics}.
 This extension accounts for increasing $J$, thereby permitting its use in high-dimensional asymptotics.

 \begin{corollary} Building upon Assumptions~\ref{thm1:ass1} and \ref{thm1:ass2} of Theorem~\ref{thm1}, we introduce the additional assumptions that, as $n, J \rightarrow \infty$ and $J/n \rightarrow m < \infty$, $p_n \rightarrow 0$, $c(\delta, \overline{M}(J))(1 + \log(K))/ (np_n(\tilde{\theta}_{p_n,n}(\tilde{k}_{p_n,n}) -\theta_0)) \overset{P}{\rightarrow} 0$, and